Purdue-CS193/homework-0-AidenRF/index.md

+# Aiden's First CS193 Homework

+## Favorite things about CS193

+- Not early in the morning
+- Only 1 hour
+- Useful for other CS classes
+- Light work

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.